Debt to Asset Ratio

-What is Debt to Asset Ratio?
+Definition - What is Debt to Asset Ratio?

 This is accomplished by measuring the percentage of a firm’s assets that are funded by creditors, rather than by investors.

-When you want to examine a company as a potential investment, the debt to asset ratio offers a clear picture of just how much of that company’s resources are derived from borrowing money, and how much can be attributed to investor equity.
+When you want to examine a company as a potential investment, the debt to assets ratio offers a clear picture of just how much of that company’s resources are derived from borrowing money, and how much can be attributed to investor equity.

 This is an important piece of information to understand, because you’ll want to feel confident that a business is capable of meeting its debt obligations, while still being in a position to offer a decent return on investment to its shareholders.

 The more of a company’s assets that are funded by creditors, the higher the firm’s debt load becomes.

 The more debt a business accumulates, the riskier an investment it represents, since it may eventually find itself in the unfortunate position of being unable to repay its loans.

 Calculating this ratio is very simple.
 The exact debt asset ratio formula looks like this: